Wani2Y/Alberta-road-kill-R/README.md

 # R and SQL

 ## project "Alberta Wildlife Watch"
-This is just a personal project for fun :D
+This is just a personal project to demonstrate how data analytics can facilitate policy making.

 ![Geospatial Map of Alberta Roadkill in 2020](https://github.com/user-attachments/assets/018da77a-ce61-464d-8257-363701f1132d)